selsamman/amorphic/README.md

 ## License

-superType is licensed under the MIT license
+Amorphic is licensed under the MIT license